coni2k/SS/Notes.md

 but internally to be able to search them, it can be better to have 2 seperate lists?

 ---
-use distinct on search square hint method - it searches the same square 3 times this is okay, test it

-continue with this;
-SearchGroupNumberHint()

-remove groupnumber hint found and add the hint to sudoku.hints directly! maybe we can have a method for adding hint!
+remove groupnumber hint found and add the hint to sudoku.hints directly! - OK

+maybe we can have a method for adding hints ?!

-check lastavailability.square.isavailable before adding it - compare it with square hint add
+check lastavailability.square.isavailable before adding it - compare it with square hint add - OK

-remove hint found event handler!
+remove hint found event handler! - OK

-update tests, cover more states! - continue with 6 and compare it with 5 and before! remove unnecessary cases!

 2 important parts will be left;
+. hint removal!
-. use Square itself for holding the hint (it can have both of the hint types (square + group number)) . hint removal!
+. use Square itself for holding the hint (it can have both of the hint types (square + group number))

 . and then check headache!

+---
+currently case 6 clearly show that we can have multiple hint for one square but of course the number must be the same - it looks like that we can have 4 different hint for one square;
+. square type
+. square group type
+. horizontal group type
+. vertical group type

+---
+CHECK CASE 20; THERE IS A NICE INVALID HINT SITUATION!
+IS IT RELATED WITH HINT REMOVAL ?! and also WEB - NEW SUDOKU doesnt work right now?!